gardenlinux/gardenlinux/docs/deployment/gcp-secureboot.md

 INFO     gcp-testbed:gcp.py:465 Instance 34.76.177.199 is reachable...
 ```

-The instances is running with the so called `gardenlinux` user, so you can access this machine by the following command:
+The instance is running with the so called `gardenlinux` user, so you can access this machine by the following command:
 ```
 ssh -o userknownhostsfile=7/dev/null -o stricthostkeychecking=no -i /gardenlinux/config/id_rsa_gardenlinux_test gardenlinux@34.76.177.199
 ```